/etc/beowulf/config – Scyld ClusterWare Configuration file

 /etc/beowulf/configfile.
 This is done by seeking out the highest already-assigned node number and attempting to go one number beyond it.
 If the highest node number in the cluster has already been assigned, the “append” method will fail and the “manual” method will take precedence.

-- The system will insert new MAC addresses into the node list in
+The system will insert new MAC addresses into the node list in the

 /etc/beowulf/configfile, starting with the lowest vacant node number.
 If no spaces are available, the “append” method will be used instead.
 Typically, a user would choose “insert” when replacing a single node if they want the new node entry to appear in the same place as the old node entry.
 If the node table is full, the “insert” method will fail and the “manual” method will take precedence.